mmdemirbas/timeline/README.md

 Unlike previous ones which leaves time point type `C` as generic, this implementation hard-codes the time point type as `ZonedDateTime`.

+So, we can say that the most important parts are;
+ - `StaticTimelineImp`
+ - and `ZonedRotationTimeline` classes.

 ## TODO